hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 lrwxrwxrwx 1 root root  15 Aug  1 17:44 rootfs -> ../../mmcblk0p2

 ```
-See the **first 3 letters** of where it points to, denoting which device id it is assigned.
+See the **first 3 letters** of where it points to, denoting which device it is assigned.
 In this instance the disks are:
 ```
 sda